 In another article I've written before to never believe anyone who knows something for sure when it comes to trading and investing even if that person is you.
 The above is just one of many possible futures and probably not the most likely one to happen.
 Even the WOI and WOII or the crisis of the 1930's did not have had that kind of effect.

-But if you truly believe civilisation will come to an end, have you thought about investing in weapons too?
+But if you truly believe civilization will come to an end, have you thought about investing in weapons too?
 Because who's going to protect you and your physical gold when all hell breaks loose?
 And how about piling up a huge food supply in your basement?
 If you're consistent in your reasoning, than that should be a significant part of the plan as well.
 If there's no food out there left to buy with gold, then gold itself will not be a happy meal.
 The price of gold may even drop.
 Who needs gold when there's no food?

 5. "Investing in physical gold just feels good, you can look at it and actually touch it"

-If this is the last argument to own physical gold, I would strongly suggest to buy something you can actually use and enjoy.
+If this is the last argument to own physical gold, I would strongly suggest buying something you can actually use and enjoy.
 Doing investments based on the famous 'It just feels good'-indicator is one excellent recipe for disaster and gold is no different than any other asset that 'just feels' good.

 Post edit January, 2015: look at how the price of gold has been hammered.
 Of course, the real gold bugs will always find justification for why it's good to invest in gold.